 - All 4: Channel 4’s streaming video service, which offers new and past content from Channel 4.

 - My 5: On-demand content from Channel 5, both newer content and classic programmes from the channels’ archives.

 - UKTV Play: A set of channels (owned by the BBC) – Dave, Yesterday and Drama – with on-demand boxsets of entertainment and comedy shows like Taskmaster and classic episodes of Eastenders.

-- STV Player: The on-demand service of the popular Scottish broadcaster STV, was added (UK-wide) this year, with original programmes and US imports.
+- STV Player: The on-demand service of the popular Scottish broadcaster STV, with original programmes and US imports.

-Do note that with all those channels (except the BBC) – even on their on-demand services – you’ll still have to stop for advert breaks.
+Do note that with most of these channels (except the BBC) – even on their on-demand services – you’ll still have to stop for advert breaks.
 (Though there are still ways to watch ITV without adverts).

 How Can I Get Freeview Play?

 Since Freeview combines the regular Freeview live TV service with the on-demand services, you first need to make sure you can actually get the basic Freeview tier.

 Freeview is an over-the-air service, so it relies on transmitters, and it will only work if you have good reception in your house.